Cross border attacks in Sabah: 20th century

 In 1962, seven Filipino Moros armed with machetes attacked the town of Kunak and robbed the businessmen there.
 The seven Filipino Moros attacked again in 1963, this time attacking the town of Semporna and killing a number of residents.
 In October 1979, a passenger boat on the way to Semporna from Lahad Datu with 48 passengers was attacked and forced to dock at Adal Island.
 Three passengers were shot dead, one woman was raped and the others was taken to the Philippines but were quickly rescued by the Philippine security forces.
 In 1980, a group of 6–8 Moros attacked an island near Semporna with M16 rifles, killing villagers while they were asleep.
 At the end, seven villagers were killed while 11 others were injured.
 In 1982, a groups of Moros ambushed a village in Timba-Timba Island, and started to shoot, rob and kill villagers.
 The incident in 1985, which is considered to be the most terrifying attack out of all of them, was where 21 people were killed and another 11 wounded.
 Five of the intruders were killed by the Malaysian maritime police while the others managed to escaped.
 At the end of the tragedy, one of the victim said;

 I cannot help wondering about our government, which can't seem to defend us against these marauders.

-In 1987, two Japanese managers was killed while others were wounded after twelve gunmen attack a factory in the Boheydulang Island, forcing the company to close and move their factory to Indonesia.
+In 1987, two Japanese managers were killed while others were wounded after twelve gunmen attack a factory in the Boheydulang Island, forcing the company to close and move their factory to Indonesia.
 In 1996, two separate armed groups from Mindanao attack the town of Semporna, the first group attack a police station by throwing a fish bomb while the second group managed to steal jewellery worth around MYR100,000 at a gold shop.
 During the shoot-out, two of the group members were captured by the police with 200 bullets recovered from them.
 However, the rest managed to escape.
 In March 1996, another attacks by 10–20 Moros happens in the town of Semporna when three separate armed groups attacked different places at the same time.
 The first group attacked a police headquarters while the second group attacked a police station.
 It is acknowledged the motive of the first and second group was to delay time and let the third group succeed in robbing a gold shop.
 No arrest was made and all the intruders managed to escaped with MYR 200,000.
 Again in July 1996, four armed men attack a gold shop in Tawau and managed to steal jewellery worth around MYR 150,000.
 However, one of the gunmen later made a mistake when he retreated to a refugee village in Tawau where he was shot dead by the police.
 After an hour of investigation, another 5 gunmen from other groups were killed by the police.